Fast Chain-of-Thought: A Glance of Future from Parallel Decoding Leads to Answers Faster: Limitations

 \section{Limitations}

 Since our method involves modifying the text generation process by the model, it cannot be applied to black-box large language models.
 Furthermore, the choice of Context Window size is pre-defined and affected by the GPU and language model.
-Although we did not discuss it in our work, the selection of the Context Window has a significant impact.
-If the Context Window is too large, it will result in a significant increase in inference time compared to autoregressive decoding.
-Additionally, obtaining high quality approximate tokens during the iteration process becomes challenging as the approximate tokens at the end of the window are farther away from the exact token.
-This inefficiency leads to a waste of computing power in unnecessary positions.
-Conversely, if the Context Window is too small, it affects the number of iterations of the approximate tokens, reducing the probability of obtaining the relevant token.
-We believe that the process of controlling the Context Window throughout the iteration can be seen as a Markov Decision Process.
-It would be an intriguing problem to utilize reinforcement learning algorithms to regulate the Context Window size during the iteration, while defining appropriate rewards.
+Although we did not discuss it in our work, we believe that the process of controlling the context window throughout the iteration can be seen as a Markov Decision Process.
+It would be an intriguing problem to utilize reinforcement learning algorithms to regulate the context window size during the iteration while defining appropriate rewards.
+Another possible future work is how to accelerate the large language model's Jacobi decoding.
+Since Jacobi Decoding does not pursue completely consistent results with lossless decoding in most iterations, we can quickly conduct iterations by using a relatively smaller model for some iterations or Jacobi iterative tokens at positions to obtain better acceleration effects.
+Designing an algorithm in which the iteration of the Jacobi decoding part and the iteration of the lossless decoding part are not synchronized would also be a very interesting research direction.